ajwdewit/pcse/doc/reference_guide.rst

 parameters such as the amount of irrigation or nutrients must be provided as well.

 In previous versions of WOFOST, the options for agromanagement were limited to sowing and harvesting.
-On the one had this was because agromangement was often assumed to be optimal and thus there was little need for detailed agromanagement.
+On the one had this was because agromanagement was often assumed to be optimal and thus there was little need for detailed agromanagement.
-On the other hand, implementing agromanagement is relatively complex because agromanagement consists of events that are happening rather then continuous processes.
+On the other hand, implementing agromanagement is relatively complex because agromanagement consists of events that are happening once rather than continuously.
 As such, it does not fit well in the traditional simulation cycle, see :ref:`ContinuousSimulation`.

 Also from a technical point of view implementing such events through the traditional